benmvp/slides/2020/tsconf/react.md

   * **FIVE:** And for `'success'` there is `payload` property
 - And TS also knows I've handled all cases of `action.type`
   * So I technically don't even need a `default` case
-- So... up until now I've really just been showing you TS
-  * There's been nothing React-specific yet

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->